AutoRABIT Salesforce DevOps in Provar Test

 Note: The setup/implementation of AutoRABIT will not be covered and must be managed/supported by your AutoRABIT representative/consultant.

-Once you have access to the AutoRABIT platform and have configured it accordingly, you must then configure Salesforce to ensure it is reachable from AutoRABIT’s servers.
+Once you have access to the AutoRABIT platform and have configured it accordingly, you must configure Salesforce to ensure it is reachable from AutoRABIT’s servers.

-- CI Servers for executing CI Jobs on the AutoRABIT platform
+• CI Servers for executing CI Jobs on the AutoRABIT platform

-- Test agents for running Provar tests on the AutoRABIT platform
+• Test agents for running Provar tests on the AutoRABIT platform

-- VCS integration to pull Provar tests from the Git repository
+• VCS integration to pull Provar tests from the Git repository

-- Access to the Salesforce org you are testing from AutoRABIT via CI server(s) and test agent(s)
+• Access to the Salesforce org you are testing from AutoRABIT via CI server(s) and test agent(s)

 Platform Layer

-The platform layer consists of one major element, your Salesforce org and any other cloud based systems you include in your end-to-end test cases.
+The platform layer consists of one major element, your Salesforce org and any other cloud-based systems you include in your end-to-end test cases.
 You cannot use AutoRABIT to test applications behind your company firewall unless you wish to open up access, which we do not recommend.

 Provar Project Setup

-In order to ensure that your Provar tests can be run successfully in the AutoRABIT environment, you must first configure the project accordingly.
+To ensure that your Provar tests can be run successfully in the AutoRABIT environment, you must first configure the project accordingly.

 Provar Version Limitations